trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Standard Plastic Keychain

-The standard keychain that comes with the OnlyKey is plastic which provides good durability and an easy quick disconnect for convenient access.
+The standard keychain is plastic which provides good durability and an easy quick disconnect for convenient access.

 If you ever need a replacement or extra keychain one can be purchased from the [OnlyKey store](https://onlykey.io/collections/keychains/products/extra-standard-keychain?variant=926841372716).